Louise Harnby | Crime Fiction and Thriller Editor

 It’s no surprise, really – I don’t stick around in a high-street shop, desperately trying to find that one thing I want, if the overall feel of the place and the products it’s selling don’t feel like me.
 But if I keep finding things that grab my attention, I’m much more likely to walk out of the door with something nice.

 Editorial websites are no different.
-If your learning centre makes potential clients drool because you’re offering them a lot of free, helpful, valuable content, if it makes them feel that you get them, and that you’re a good fit for each other, you have a much higher chance of persuading that person to ask for a quote or a sample edit/proofread.
+If your resource centre makes potential clients drool because you’re offering them a lot of free, helpful, valuable content, if it makes them feel that you get them, and that you’re a good fit for each other, you have a much higher chance of persuading that person to ask for a quote or a sample edit/proofread.

-3. Learning centres reinforce your brand
+3. Resource centres reinforce your brand

 Include a few lines of text at the top to explain who your resources are for, and what problems they’ll solve – your mission, so to speak.

-It’s not a labyrinthine process of discovery that involves extensive scrolling or putting the right keywords into a search box.
+For the visitor, it's not a labyrinthine process of discovery that involves extensive scrolling or putting the right keywords into a search box.
 Rather, you hit them in the heart with a message that you’re on their side and have their backs.

 It’s about arousing powerful emotions.
 In episode 3 of Content Mavericks, pro content marketers Andrew and Pete argue that high-arousal messages like awe, excitement, relief, and love are much more likely to generate engagement than lower-arousal messages like contentment.
 ‘When we care we share … Figure out a way to make people care about your message or your offering.’